gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Device to Cloud Device Twin Bindings

-You can also define a one-way Device to Cloud update DeviceTwinBinding.
+You can also define a Device to Cloud update DeviceTwinBinding.
 The following example binds the Device Twin property ButtonPressed.
-Note, there is no handler function as this is a one-way binding only.
+Note, there is no handler function registered as this is a one-way binding.

 ```c
 static DeviceTwinBinding buttonPressed = { .twinProperty = "ButtonPressed", .twinType = TYPE_STRING };
 ```

 To update the Device Twin, call the DeviceTwinReportState function.
 You must pass in a property of the correct type, in this case **TYPE_STRING** (aka char*).
 This example can be found in the **ButtonPressCheckHandler** handler function.

 ```c
 DeviceTwinReportState(&buttonPressed, "ButtonA");   // TwinType = TYPE_STRING
 ```

-### Initializing Device Twin Bindings
+### Opening, Dispatching, and Closing with Device Twin Bindings

-Like Peripherals and Timers, Device Twin Bindings can be automatically opened, initialized, and closed if they are added to the deviceTwinDevices array, also referred to as a **set** of device twin bindings.
+Like Peripherals and Timers, Device Twin Bindings can be automatically opened, dispatched, and closed if they are added to the deviceTwinDevices array.
+Device Twin Bindings added to the **deviceTwinBindings array** are referred to as a **set** of device twin bindings.

 ```c
 DeviceTwinBinding* deviceTwinBindings[] = { &led1BlinkRate, &buttonPressed, &relay1DeviceTwin };
 ```

+#### Opening

 The Direct Method Bindings are initialized in the **InitPeripheralsAndHandlers** function found in **main.c**.

 ```c
 OpenDeviceTwinSet(deviceTwinBindings, NELEMS(deviceTwinBindings));
 ```

+#### Dispatching

+When a Device Twin message is received the DeviceTwinBindings Set is checked for a matching DeviceTwinBinding *twinProperty* name.
+When a match is found, the DeviceTwinBinding handler function is called.

+#### Closing

 The Direct Method Bindings are closed in the **ClosePeripheralsAndHandlers** function found in **main.c**.